nomeata/sat-britney/README.txt

 SAT-Britney
 ~~~~~~~~~~

-© 2011 Joachim Breitner
+© 2011 Joachim Breitner <nomeata@debian.org>

-This package is distributed under the BSD-3 license, see LICENSE.txt for
+This package is distributed under the GPL version 2, see LICENSE.txt for
 details.